We take the worry away

-It’s important that bath towels can absorb plenty of water, helping users dry off quickly and thoroughly.
+It’s important that bath towels absorb plenty of water, helping users dry off quickly and thoroughly.
 Likewise, towels that are used in the kitchen or other workspaces need to absorb a mess quickly, leaving an area that is fully dry and ready for the next task.

 In hotels, if the towels are not absorbent, guests will simply use more towels, costing the hotel time in laundering and money in towels.
 Because of this, hotels employ certain tricks to make towels more absorbent, helping save money while increasing satisfaction among both employees and guests.

 Oftentimes, new towels will have fabric softener on them to make them feel luxurious, but this can also reduce their ability to absorb moisture.
 By removing residue from the towels, they can become more absorbent.
-Try these four methods to see which one works best for you:

 1. Vinegar